 Individuals who are young and in good health, and who don’t have anyone depending on them for financial support, might decide to forgo life insurance.
 But before nixing the idea altogether, here are some things to think about:

 • Funerals aren’t free.
-According to the National Funeral Directors Association , the median cost of a funeral in 2019 in the United States, with viewing and burial, was $7,640.
+According to the National Funeral Directors Association , the median cost of a funeral in 2021 in the United States, with viewing and burial, was $7,848.
 (That doesn’t include the costs of a vault, marker, or flowers.)
-The median cost of a funeral with viewing and cremation was $5,150.
+The median cost of a funeral with viewing and cremation was $6,970.
 Many people buy life insurance just to avoid leaving this burden for their family and friends.
-(In its 2020 Facts About Life survey, the Life Insurance Marketing and Research Association found that paying for burial costs and final expenses was the top reason respondents gave for owning life insurance.)

 If You’re a Newlywed